 - Completing a one-year high school course in U.S. history or a half-year course in U.S. history and a half-year course in American government.

-- Achieving a score of 3, 4, or 5 on the College Board Advanced Placement (AP) Examination in United States History.
+- score of 3 or higher on the College Board Advanced Placement (AP) Examination in United States History.

-- Achieving a score of 5, 6, or 7 on the International Baccalaureate Higher Level (IBH) History of the Americas.
+- score of 5 or higher on the International Baccalaureate Higher Level (IBH) Examination History of the Americas.

 Satisfying AH&I at UC Santa Cruz